haridusministeerium/bctl/README.md

 - `bctl set +20` - bump brightness up by 20%
 - `bctl set -- -20` - bump brightness down by 20%
 - `bctl set 55` - set brightness to 55%
+- `bctl set laptop 30` - set laptop screen brightness to 30%; note "laptop" here can be either screen ID or your configured alias; "laptop" is an automatically added alias to all laptop/internal displays.
 - `bctl get` - return current brightness level in %; see the `get_strategy` config item in [config.py](./bctl/config.py) to set how differing brightnesses get consolidated into a single int
-- `bctl get laptop` - return our laptop/internal screen brightness; note "laptop" here can be either screen ID or our configured alias; "laptop" is an automatically added alias to all laptop/internal displays.
+- `bctl get laptop` - return laptop/internal screen brightness; just as with the 'set' example above, "laptop" here is an alias.
 - `bctl setvcp D6 01` - set vcp feature D6 to value 01 for all detected DDC displays;
                         this is simply shortcut for `ddcutil setvcp D6 01`, but executed for all displays.
+- `bctl getvcp -d display1 10` - get vcp feature 10 of screen with alias "display1";
+                                 this is a shortcut for `ddcutil getvcp 10`

 The daemon also registers signal handlers for `SIGUSR1` & `SIGUSR2`, so sending said signals to the daemon process allows bumping brightness up